What are Equity Derivatives?

 - Equity Derivatives are Speculative in Nature: Derivatives are used for speculation, and due to uncertainty, unreasonable speculation can result in huge losses.

-- Risk of Default by Counterparty: When derivative contracts are entered over the counter, there is a risk of default by the counterparty.
+- Risk of Default by Counterparty: When derivative contracts are entered over the counterOver The CounterOver the counter (OTC) is the process of stock trading for the companies that don't hold a place on formal exchange listings.
+The broker-dealer network facilitates such decentralized trading of derivatives, equity and debt instruments., there is a risk of default by the counterparty.

 - Equity derivates are used for hedging or speculation purposes.